 For Agency of Assets’ pilot program, ICA LA placed eleven students from Boyle Heights, Downtown, and East Los Angeles into paid positions at various arts organizations, each selected according to the students’ interests.
 We are proud to have hosted students with cultural partners Hauser & Wirth, Self Help Graphics, Casa 0101, Nephew LA, The Box, Cornerstone Theater, Vincent Price Art Museum, 356 Mission, and Ball Nogues Studio.
 Through these employment partnerships, local youth will gain an understanding of the social forces driving change in their neighborhoods, as well as the tools necessary to forge their own careers in a shifting economic landscape.

 ICA LA’s learning and engagement programs are made possible by The Malkin Fund.
-Generous support for Agency of Assets is also provided by the Philip and Muriel Berman Foundation and Jay and Deanie Stein Foundation Trust.
+Generous support for Agency of Assets is also provided by the Vera R. Campbell Foundation, Philip and Muriel Berman Foundation, and Comerica Bank.